rajunahidhasan0/ML_Project/README.md

 # **Project Title**: [ML Project: Human Activity Recognition]

 ## **Project Overview**
-This repository showcases a comprehensive machine learning project focused on solving [specific problem, e.g., activity recognition, classification of tasks, etc.].
+This repository showcases a comprehensive machine learning project focused on solving activity recognition.
 The project involved data preprocessing, feature engineering, and the application of 10 different classification models to evaluate their performance.

 The primary objective was to determine which model provides the best accuracy for the given dataset and to compare the performance of these models.
 The classification models used include: